-The health of women is linked to their status in society.
-The demographic consequences of women have formed expressions in various forms, such as female infanticide, higher death rates, lower sex ratio, low literacy levels and lower levels of employment of women in the non-agricultural sector compared to men.
-Generally, at the household level, cultural norms, practices and socio-economic factors determine the extent of nutritional status among women.
-Considerable progress has been made over the last quarter century in dealing with the reproductive health issues of women, which is a matter of celebration.
-Despite this, women continue to be the "weaker" sex in terms of their status in society and access to healthcare beyond care during pregnancy, which limits even greater improvements in their health outcomes.
+The health of women is linked to their status in the society.
+The demographic consequence of women has formed expression in various forms, such as female infanticide, higher death rate, lower sex ratio, low literacy level and lower level of employment of women in the non-agricultural sector as compared to men.
+Generally, at household level, cultural norms and practices and socio-economic factors determine the extent of nutritional status among women.
+Considerable progress made over the last quarter century in dealing with the reproductive health issues of women is a matter of celebration.
+Despite this, women continue to be the "weaker" sex in terms of their status in society and access to healthcare beyond care during pregnancy, which limits even greater improvements in their health outcomes.2

-Challenges in women's healthcare in India
+Challenges in women's health care in India